Rear-end Collision Injuries Can be Serious, Even when the Vehicle Damage is Not

 Rear-end collisions are always dangerous, and since your injuries may not be noticed for days or even weeks after the accident, don’t fail to associate them with your accident.
 Many accident victims believe that if they don’t report pain or symptoms of an injury immediately, they cannot pursue injury claims.
 This is patently untrue, although you should be aware that there are deadlines (statutes of limitation) for filing such claims.
 If you “feel fine” after the accident, but later develop symptoms like those we described above, immediately seek medical attention and request a full battery of imaging tests (X-rays, MRIs and CT scans) to determine the extent of your injuries.
 Once you have evidence of an injury, contact an experienced traffic accident attorney, because it’s more than likely you’ll come up against an insurance company that questions your whiplash claim.

 Have you or a loved one been injured in a rear-end accident in Dallas, Fort Worth or anywhere in North Texas?
 If so, the experienced DFW Metroplex legal team at Guajardo & Marks can help protect your compensation rights for all medical bills, lost income, pain and suffering, and more.
-To schedule a free consultation with one of our seasoned auto accident attorneys, please call us at 972-774-9800 or fill out this contact form.
+To schedule a free consultation with one of our seasoned auto accident attorneys, please call us at 972-774-9800 or fill out our online contact form.